earvinpiamonte/laravel-bootstrap-template/README.md

 ---

-## Contact
+## Support

 Found any issue or have some recommendation?
-Email me at [earvin.piamonte@gmail.com](mailto:earvin.piamonte@gmail.com).

-Also, check out my [website](https://earvinpiamonte.com).
-It's built using React, Gatsby as the static site generator and deployed on Netlify.

-### Follow me:
+Submit a ticket at [https://github.com/earvinpiamonte/laravel-bootstrap-template/issues](https://github.com/earvinpiamonte/laravel-bootstrap-template/issues).

+## Maintainer

 GitHub - https://github.com/earvinpiamonte